 If you are considering filing a Chapter 7 or Chapter 13 bankruptcy, you should be sure to include your debts that have been written-off.
 As soon as your bankruptcy petition is filed, the automatic stay goes into effect and all collection activity against you must cease.
 This includes the harassing telephone calls, lawsuits, garnishments and other similar efforts.

 If you are hesitant to file for bankruptcy and you have collection lawsuits pending against you, it is important to contact us for help.
 Do not ignore the lawsuits because they will not just disappear!
 We can file an answer on your behalf and prevent a default judgment from being granted by the court against you.
 You may have several defenses available to you as well.
 We can use this time to negotiate with your creditor and attempt to reach a settlement for a significantly lower amount that what you owe.

 Don’t delay any longer.
 Call us today to schedule your initial consultation.
 Our office is located in Melbourne, but we proudly serve individuals and businesses across the State of Florida.

 Bankruptcy Lawyer serving Palm Bay, Melbourne and Brevard County

 If you live in the Palm Bay or the Melbourne area and are interested in learning more about how a bankruptcy filing will impact your debt, contact Faro Crowder, PA to schedule an appointment.
-Our office is conveniently located on Sarno Road in Melbourne.
-We offer free initial consultations for bankruptcy and foreclosure defense.

 The information on this blog or any blog is not intended as, and should not be taken as, legal advice.